-- Type bluetooth in the taskbar search box, and then select Bluetooth and other devices settings. - Turn on Bluetooth, if it is not already turned on. - Select Add Bluetooth or other device, and then in the Add a device dialog box, select Bluetooth. - 4.
+- 1. Select the Search icon (select products only) from the taskbar, type bluetooth, and then select Bluetooth and other devices settings. - 2.
+Turn on Bluetooth, if it is not already turned on. - 3.
+Select Add Bluetooth or other device (select products only) or Add device, and then in the Add a device dialog box, select Bluetooth. - 4.
 Select your device from the list, and then follow the on-screen instructions. - NOTE: If the device requires verification, a pairing code is displayed.
 On the device that you are adding, follow the on-screen instructions to verify that the code on your device matches the pairing code.
-For more information, see the documentation provided with the device. - NOTE: If your device does not appear in the list, be sure that Bluetooth is turned on for that device.
+For more information, see the documentation provided with the device. - NOTE: If your device does not appear in the list, be sure that Bluetooth on that device is turned on.
 Some devices might have additional requirements; see the documentation provided with the device.